Heptalysis Whitepaper

 until target customers actually perceive the differences between

-their product and competition.
+their product and the competition.
 A business must make sure customers

 fully understand the differences between their product and competitors’